Equuscapes

 The Universe had gently guided us to an incredible group of riders in Setenil, another one of those moments that tells me we are on the right track.
 It was a high pressure location as they had to ride down at the end of the day and sunset loomed up very quickly.

 The horses were brave and sure footed and with riders In traditional working wear, it was something truly authentic and memorable.
-We are back in Setenil in May to cover the Romeria and cannot wait to visit this remarkable town and brave, kind hearted people again.
+We are back in Setenil in May to cover the Romeria and cannot wait to visit this remarkable town and kind hearted people again.

 Take a look at the TikTok below – it’s had 82.k views and counting!